 This mom had her baby by herself in the bath tub.
 On purpose!

-In this post 6 moms share their secrets to a positive pregnancy
+In this post, 6 moms share their secrets about positive pregnancy

 Here’s why having a C-section **IS** actually a big deal

-And here a doctor weighs in on the vaccine debates
+And here a doctor weighs in on vaccine questions